nstudio/nativescript-videoplayer/README.md

 ## Attributes
 **src** - *required*

 Attribute to specify the video file to play, for best performance use local video files if possible.
-Android currently supports remote video files, we gladly appreciate anyone willing to make a PR to get iOS working with remote video files.

-<sub>The file must adhere to the platforms accepted video formats.
-For reference check the platform specs on playing videos.</sub>
+The file must adhere to the platforms accepted video formats.
+For reference check the platform specs on playing videos.

 **autoplay - (boolean)** - *optional*